Ephraim Banda

-Ephraim Banda (born November 1, 1981) is an American football coach who is the safeties coach for the Cleveland Browns of the National Football League (NFL).
+Ephraim Banda (born November 1, 1981) is an American football coach who is the defensive pass game coordinator for the Cleveland Browns of the National Football League (NFL).

 Playing career

 Banda played safety at Incarnate Word from 2008 to 2010, where he joined the newly created football program as a 25-year old walk-on and was named the special teams captain in the program's first career game.

 Coaching career

+Banda has been with the Cleveland Browns under defensive coordinator Jim Schwartz since the 2023 season, after spending over a decade in the collegiate ranks.
+This season, the Browns finished 4th in the NFL in total defense (283.6 yards per game) and 3rd in passing defense (167.2 yards per game).
+Safeties Ronnie Hickman and Grant Delpit combined for 192 tackles and Delpit registered three sacks, the most by a safety in team history and the most by a Browns' defensive back since 1989.